 Save all your broken eggshells.
 A couple of dozen eggshells will do the trick, but more is better.

 This step is optional: dye your eggshells different colors by soaking them in food coloring.
-Allow to dry.
+Allow the picture to dry.

 Take the eggshells, put them in a bowl, give your child glue and paper and let them create their own egg shell sensory art project.